raadongithub/rag-news-summarizer/README.md

 ## ⚙️ Setup Instructions

-This guide walks you through running the app either using Docker or locally.
+This guide walks you through running the app either using Docker, locally, or via CLI.

 ### 🔑 Step 1: Add Your OpenAI API Key